Gregification/tempsense_board_e26/test1/README.md

 # Temp sense code
-> this code is untested!
+> this code is tested. it works.

 **target board:** arduino adafruit.